 What Is Stupidity?

-At some point or other, you will need to decide whether to trust someone based on one main thing: is that person smart enough to be trusted?
 You will probably vote many times in your life.
 You may go into a partnership with someone.
 You may have a professional do your tax returns or help you plan for retirement.
 In those cases you want to rely on a smart person.
 The question is this: how accurately can you distinguish stupid from smart?

 Stupidity consists of …